NUS Business

 • Utilities: Budget between $100 and $200 per month for utilities like electricity, water, internet, etc.

-• Groceries: Groceries can cost anywhere from $400 to $600 monthly, depending on your eating habits and how often you dine out.
+• Living Expenses: Groceries can cost anywhere from $600 to $1000 monthly, depending on your lifestyle.

 • Transportation: Monthly transportation cost ranges from under $100 to $800, depending on factors like commuting distance, transportation type, and frequency of travel.